Nasir-6/pokemon_full_stack_project/README.md

 ## What we learnt
 - How to plan and develop a full-stack application which also utilises an external API
 - How to use GitHub for collaboration (using branches and dealing with merge conflicts)
-- Connecting an external API as well as a Java/SpringBoot Back-end to a React front-end
+- Connecting an external API as well as a Java (Spring Boot) back-end to a React front-end
 - How to structure a React application to ensure states are at a suitable level within the app with the aim of minimising prop-drilling whilst still allowing access to states where needed
 - The use of conditional rendering to show certain buttons or pages in different scenarios
 - The use of React Hooks (UseEffect, UseState)
-- Better understanding of the React Lifecycle and Virtual DOM - due to development of the map mechanics
+- Better understanding of the React Lifecycle and Virtual DOM through the development of the map mechanics
 - The use of SessionStorage to keep track of logged-in user
 - The use of ReactRouter to create a multi-page React App
-- The access to the various input types within HTML forms (date, time etc.) - allowing basic validation of inputs
+- The access to the various input types within HTML forms (email, password etc.) - allowing basic validation/formatting of inputs

 ## Future improvements
-- Write tests for JS/ReactJs features
+- Write tests for JS/ReactJS features
-- Have Encryption for user details in the database - perhaps using Spring Security
+- Use an encryption process for user details in the database - perhaps using Spring Security
 - Use Redux to manage states throughout the application (Useful for keeping track of logged-in user across the app, rather than using SessionStorage)
 - Email confirmation during signup
-- Integrate a Pokémon Battle system - was a stretch goal but deemed very difficult due to the nature of the game mechanics
+- Integrate a Pokémon Battle system - was a stretch goal but deemed very time-consuming due to the nature of the game mechanics
-- Improved Map mechanics - prevent user from jumping/climbing buildings/trees
+- Improved map mechanics - prevent user from jumping/climbing buildings and trees

 ## Contributors